ct-clmsn/pyzmq-collectives/README.md

 The reasoning for this particular implementation decision has to deal with scalability concerns.
-If a sufficiently large enough number of machines are involved with the application, then the program initialization will take a non-trivial amount of time - all the machines will need to create N**2 (where N is the total number of machine) sockets, socket connections, and socket handshakes.
+If a sufficiently large enough number of machines are involved with the application, then program initialization will take a non-trivial amount of time - all the machines will need to create N**2 (where N is the total number of machine) sockets, socket connections, and socket handshakes.